 Interested?
 All it takes is an email address.

 Check out our short video explaining how to fill out the Excel version of our free invoice template:

 There are a few crucial things you should double-check before sending your invoice as even a small mistake can result in delayed payment.
-Some templates even include a pre-filled invoice example to help with this.

 Here’s a quick checklist that covers all the basics you need on every invoice:

 - Contact info: You can insert your client’s details beside your own in the top left.
 If you have a lot of clients consider creating a specific reference number for each one.
 The “sample invoice” template should help you here.

 - Dates: Include the date you issue the invoice and also the due date by which you expect to be paid.